All Episodes

 The sergeant-at-arms will secure order by removing those engaging in disruption.

-Don't you just love these parliamentary rules, these the way if our honored guest would suspend for the moment he I don't know if he speaks English.
+If our honored guest would suspend for the moment, I don't know if he speaks English.

-Uh if our honored guest would suspend for the moment, the chair notes a disturbance in the gallery.
+If our honored guest would suspend for the moment, the chair notes a disturbance in the gallery.

-What a great put down.
+What a great put-down.

-And we've got this is from the democratic response.
+And we've got, this is from the Democratic response.

-Uh he and uh Jack Reed held a a press conference, and after they after they did their statement, an unidentified reporter said, would you describe for us the mood at that meeting?
+And after they did their statement, an unidentified reporter said, would you describe for us the mood at that meeting?

 Was it tense, relaxed, definitive, or ambiguous?